cloudnative-pg/cloudnative-pg/docs/src/faq.md

 We proved that this extreme architectural pattern works when we benchmarked [running PostgreSQL on bare metal Kubernetes with local persistent volumes](https://www.2ndquadrant.com/en/blog/local-persistent-volumes-and-postgresql-usage-in-kubernetes/).
-A current limitation of CloudNativePG, which will be overcome in future releases, is the lack of support for tablespaces so that horizontal partitioning can be easily implemented.
+A current limitation of CloudNativePG, which will be overcome in version 1.22, is the lack of support for tablespaces so that horizontal partitioning can be easily implemented.

 **How can I specify a time zone in the PostgreSQL cluster?**